MQTTactic/MQTTactic/README.md

 ### 0x01 LLVM IR generation

 We provide the detailed technical guidance and examples for LLVM IR generation online (https://github.com/MQTTactic/LLVM-IR-generation), which include environment configuration, all necessary commands to run the tool.
-The LLVM IR is the input of our MQTTactic.
+The LLVM IR is the input of MQTTactic.

 ### 0x02 Getting started
 #### 1. Install